anvaka/VivaGraphJS/README.md

 Customization
 ----------------------------------------------------
 VivaGraphJS is all about customization.
-You can easily change nodes and links appearance, switch layouting algorithm and medium used to display elements of the graph.
-For example to use CSS-based rendering (instead of default SVG) the following code is required:
+You can easily change the appearance of nodes and links.
+You can also change the layouting algorithm and medium that displays elements of the graph.
+For example: The following code allows you to use CSS-based rendering, instead of the default SVG.

 ```javascript
 var graph = Viva.Graph.graph();